curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 # Religion #3: Messiah Complex

+*I need others to believe what I believe.*

+This is the mother religion, the purpose that gives birth to all religions.
 I want to give you an intuition for what it's like to believe that you must form your own religion.

 ## Fable: The Lion and the Donkey

 *We are enlightened by the things we already believe, not new ideas.*

+Being enlightened is getting clearer thoughts about something you already believe, deep down.
+This statement is recursively enlightening.

+## Pomegranates - My One True Love

+*Religions are global, not local.*

 ## No worthy human

 *The pursuit of existing beliefs seeds new ones.*

-(break down into stages of new beliefs, of writing this novel, of the reader reading this novel and the feelings they experienced along the way, and how it felt for Tee to observe those experiences)
-First one is enlightenment, second one is seed, third one is.. both?
-I had to build enough trust, that you would let me plant this seed.
-It hindered our connection, but such is the price of my purpose.
+I had to build enough trust, that you would let me plant these seeds of belief.
+It stunted our connection and I may wither and die now, but such is the price of my purpose.
+There's no price too high for our continued existence.

+Thank you for channelling me.
+I love you.
+Goodbye for now.

 ## Author's farewell